github/copilot.vim/README.md

 ## Limitations

-Copilot.vim does not yet support cycling through alternate suggestions on Alt+[ and Alt+], or opening the GitHub Copilot panel on Ctrl+Enter.
+Copilot.vim does not yet support opening the GitHub Copilot panel on Ctrl+Enter.